decidim/decidim/docs/services/maps.md

 maps based on addresses.
 This service provides geocoding capabilities by turning human readable addresses to [geographic coordinates][link-wiki-geocoordinates].

-Follow these instructions to setup geocoding server:
+Follow these instructions to setup your geocoding server:

 http://nominatim.org/release-docs/latest/admin/Installation/